istio/istio.io/content/docs/concepts/observability/index.md

 inbound and outbound).
 The proxies also provide detailed statistics about the administrative functions of the proxy itself, including configuration and health information.

 Envoy-generated metrics provide monitoring of the mesh at the granularity of Envoy resources (such as listeners and clusters).
-As a result understanding the connection between mesh services and Envoy resources is required for monitoring the Envoy metrics.
+As a result, understanding the connection between mesh services and Envoy resources is required for monitoring the Envoy metrics.

 Istio enables operators to select which of the Envoy metrics are generated and collected at each workload instance.
 By default, Istio enables only a small